-Except in this cave, there is more anything than anything the women had imagined.
+Except in this cave, there is more anything than anything the women imagined.

 Writer Director Neil Marshall (KILLING TIME, DOG SOLDIERS) takes his time and then some just getting us to the cave, let alone all the Horror there.
 Then again, Marshall makes it clear in his pacing that he could give a good golly damn about your fruit fly patience.
 If you want dessert, you'll have to eat your dinner.
 Personally, I like the choice.
 We get an interaction and dynamic between all of the women that is far from dull.
 It's not Horror, but it's interesting.

 We finally get to the cave and Marshall keeps the interest up by giving us cramped vistas of the interior of a cave.
 He makes it clear that caves are utterly dark - the darkest thing any human will ever know.
 The rest of the movie is lit entirely by the headlamps of the cavers, their very dim glow sticks, or the occassional flare.
 On a personal note: I must point out though, as a caver who takes great care to preserve the caverns I explore, you don't go tossing flares around the interior of a cave.
-The chemicals in the smoke, as well as the heat, do damage to the cave and its microscopic inhabitants that often give the cave its beauty.
+The chemicals in the smoke, as well as the heat, damage the cave and its microscopic inhabitants that often give the cave its beauty.

 But I digress.

 An inopportune, but wholly believable, cave in (cave-ins frequently happen in caves) blocks the group from returning the way they came and forces them to look for an alternate route back to the surface.
 Soon after, Merry Mishaps occur.